avd1729/Churn-classification/README.md

-# Churn-classification
+# Churn-modelling
-Churn-classification using Logistic Regression
+Churn-modelling using Logistic Regression